How often do you look at your budget? I’m not just talking about looking at it with your eyes only, but really looking at it.

 There are a few situations where looking at it more can be very helpful—and sometimes even necessary.

-If you don’t have much monthly personal profit—the surplus amount of money you have left over after your bills are paid—it would be worth it to look at it more so you can double check there are no mistakes or that you’re still making ends meet.
+If you don’t have much monthly personal profit or cashflow—the surplus amount of money you have left after your bills are paid—it would be worth it to look at it more so you can double check there are no mistakes or that you’re still making ends meet.